clemsos/writings/_quora/2018-10-21-What-would-a-Uighur-version-of-Joshua-Wong-or-the-Dalai-Lama-look-like.md

 language: en
 title: |
-    What would a Uighur version of Joshua Wong or the Dalai Lama look like? - Quora
+    What would a Uighur version of Joshua Wong or the Dalai Lama look like?
 ---

 It will look much less relatable to a Western audience than those two.